-Mary Berry's been making this lemon drizzle traybake cake since the 1960s, and this is the recipe she is most asked for when stopped in the street.
+Mary Berry's lemon drizzle traybake cake has been a hit since the 1960s, and this is the recipe she is most asked for when stopped in the street.

 - 225g/8oz butter or baking spread at room temperature, plus extra for greasing

 - 2 unwaxed lemons, finely grated zest only

 - 1 heaped tbsp very finely chopped lemon verbena (optional)

 For the glaze

 Preheat the oven to 180C/160C Fan/Gas 4.
 Grease the tin with butter and line the base with baking paper.

 Measure all the ingredients into a large bowl and beat for 2 minutes, or until well blended.
 Turn the mixture into the prepared tin and level the top.

 Bake for 35–40 minutes, until the cake has shrunk a little from the sides of the tin and springs back when lightly touched with a fingertip in the centre of the cake.